 In light of actual system conditions and revisions to our day-ahead forecasts, further security analysis studies will be undertaken to assess our transmission constraint requirements.
 Our plant requirements will also be re-assessed and suitable units requested to synchronise or de-synchronise depending on the outcome of this assessment.
-This will usually take the form of a BM Start-up service or in certain circumstances, as set out in the Procurement Guidelines, a PGB Transaction (see Part C Paragraph 10).
+This will usually take the form of a BM Start-up service or day ahead trades.
+Additionally, units may be armed to intertripping schemes as an alternative to redespatching units to manage constraints.